Lucy Wyles QC

-Mountain v Zyro (ongoing); sledging accident in Norway
+Mountain v Zyro (2018); sledging accident in Norway

 Howes v MIB (2018); loss of arm in Cretan moped accident

 Hamblett v VHV (2018); collision on motorway in Germany

-Bogdanovics v MIB (ongoing); fatal motorcycle accident in Lithuania
+Bogdanovics v MIB (2017); fatal motorcycle accident in Lithuania

 Pratt v AXA France (2017); spinal cord injury from fall in French auberge